DanielHo-BS/MRI/Spin_echo_12echo_HW1/README.md

 ## Result

-Too slow to find all TE of pixel, so we setting a threshold to skip noice of backgraound.
+Too slow to find all TE of pixel, so we setting a threshold to skip noise of backgraound.

     If value of pixel < 250:
         skip